Holder da Silva

-Holder Ocante da Silva (born 12 January 1988 in Bissau) is a Guinea-Bissauan sprinter who specializes in the 100 metres.
+Holder Ocante da Silva (born 12 January 1988) is a Guinea-Bissauan sprinter who specializes in the 100 metres.
 He was born in Bissau.
 His personal best time is 10.36 seconds, achieved in July 2009 in Lisbon.

 He competed at the 2007 World Championships and the 2008 Olympic Games without progressing to the second round.
 In Beijing he placed 5th in his heat in a time of 10.58 seconds.

 At the 2012 Summer Olympics Men's 100m event, Silva progressed from the preliminaries, setting a seasonal best time of 10.69 seconds, before being eliminated in the first round.